NevermindNilas/TheAnimeScripter/README.md

 # TheAnimeScripter

-**TheAnimeScripter** is a Python script designed for all the editors out there.
-It incorporates various functionalities for video processing.
-This will eventually be a Script for After Effects.
+Welcome to TheAnimeScripter, a comprehensive tool designed for both video processing enthusiasts and professionals.
+Our tool offers a wide array of functionalities, including interpolation, upscaling, deduplication, segmentation, and more.

 [Join The Discord Server](https://discord.gg/bFA6xZxM5V)

+## 🚀 Key Features

+1. **Interpolation**: Boost your video quality by increasing the frame rate.
+2. **Upscaling**: Enhance the resolution of your videos for an improved viewing experience.
+3. **Deduplication**: Optimize your video size by removing duplicate frames.
+4. **Segmentation**: Separate the background from the foreground for easier and faster rotobrushing.
+5. **Integration with After Effects**: Seamlessly use our tool directly inside of After Effects.

+## 🛠️ Getting Started

-# Prerequisites
+### Prerequisites

-### Automated Installation
+#### Automated Installation

 If Python 3.10 - 3.11 isn't installed on your system, run this file: